Whale Rider: Plot

 One day Pai, her uncle, her uncle's girlfriend Shilo, and others take the boat to where Koro flung the rei puta into the sea.
 Pai confidently declares she'll find it and dives into the water.
 She finds the rei puta, which means that she is the rightful leader.
 Nanny does not think Koro is ready to accept this and does not tell him.
-Pai, in an attempt to bridge the rift that has formed, invites Koro to be her guest of honour at a concert of Māori chants that her school is putting on.
+Pai, in an attempt to bridge the rift that has formed, invites Koro to be her guest of honor at a concert of Māori chants that her school is putting on.
 Unknown to all, she had won an interschool speech contest with a touching dedication to Koro and the traditions of the village.
-However, Koro was late, and as he was walking to the school, he notices that numerous southern right whales - tohorā (Note: "Tohorā" is also the general term for whales in Māori language while "Paikea" also stands for humpback whales.) are beached near Pai's home.
+However, Koro is late, and as he is walking to the school, he notices that numerous southern right whales (tohorā) (Note: "Tohorā" is also the general term for whales in Māori language while "Paikea" also stands for humpback whales.) are beached near Pai's home.

 The entire village attempts to coax and drag them back into the water, but all efforts prove unsuccessful, and even a tractor does not help.
-Koro sees that as a sign of his failure and despairs further.
-He admonishes Pai against touching the largest whale because she has "done enough" damage with her presumption.

-When Koro walks away, Pai climbs onto the back of the largest whale (Note: Being Traditionally said to belong to the legendary Paikea.) on the beach and coaxes it to re-enter the ocean.
+Koro sees that as a sign of his failure so he despairs further.
+He severely reprimands Pai against touching the largest whale because she has "done enough" damage with her presumption.
+When Koro walks away, Pai climbs onto the back of the largest whale on the beach and coaxes it to re-enter the ocean.
 The whale leads the entire pod back into the sea; Pai submerges completely underwater before being thrown off the whale's back.
-Fearing Pai is lost, Nanny reveals to Koro that his granddaughter found the rei puta, and Koro realises the error of his ways.
+Fearing Pai is lost, Nanny reveals to Koro that his granddaughter found the rei puta, and Koro realizes the error of his ways.
 When Pai is found and brought to the hospital, Koro declares her the leader and asks for her forgiveness.

 The film ends with Pai's father, grandparents, and uncle coming together to celebrate her status as the next leader, as the finished waka is hauled into the sea for its maiden voyage.
-In voiceover, Pai declares, "My name is Paikea Apirana, and I come from a long line of chiefs stretching all the way back to the Whale Rider.
-I'm not a prophet, but I know that our people will keep going forward, all together, with all of our strength."